I Used Dating Apps To Combat Loneliness At Uni (Surprise! It Didn't Work)

 The first of these dates, unfortunately, would be neither.
 It occurred a week after the big move and I went through my pre-date ritual: the outfit selection, the nerves, the excitement.
 But as soon as I met the man, I knew he wasn’t my future husband.

-To soften the blow I organised another two dates for the following week but neither turned out to be my Prince Charming.
+To soften the blow I organized another two dates for the following week but neither turned out to be my Prince Charming.
 I found myself getting frustrated.

 Advertisement